taraamiri57/SYDE675_Project/README.md

   (The figures and resutls are shown in the Google Colab file)

 * Paper
- * A pdf file which is the paper that was the motivation of this project:
+ * A pdf file which is the paper that was the motivation of this project: Deep Learning-Based Natural Language Processing in Radiology_ The Impact of Report Complexity, Disease Prevalence, Dataset Size, and Algorithm Type on Model Performance _ Enhanced Reader.pdf
  * A pdf file including the original codes to implement the DL models on dataset downloaded from the paper: DLModels-OriginalCodePaper.pdf
   * Dataset
    * Two Dataset as .xlsx files: